Skip to content

 The man had alleged that officers had kneed him during the arrest, but the security guard stated the man's leg was not struck at any time during the arrest and further, the man had stated he had no recollection of what caused the injury.
 Police described the arrest as "unremarkable" and as such, the man's "allegation, then, is not sufficiently reliable to lead to a conclusion he was subjected to unjustified use of force."

 Jentzen also suggested that the injuries are consistent with leg twisting, accidentally," as he was being arrested.
-She found similar issues with his claims about derogatory remarks about to his homelessness, stating they suffer "from the same frailties as [his] other complaint."
+She found similar issues with his claims about derogatory remarks about his homelessness, stating they suffer "from the same frailties as [his] other complaint."

 While she did not excuse jail guards for "the lax care" the man received while in custody, it isn't a criminal offence.